API Architecture & Integration

 Observability and Rate Design

-Instrument every endpoint with latency percentiles, error rates, and consumer identity tracking.
-Design rate limits that protect the service without breaking legitimate high-volume consumers like agent workflows.
+We instrument every endpoint with latency percentiles, error rates by consumer, and request identity tracking.
+Rate limits are tuned to protect the service without blocking legitimate high-frequency consumers like agent orchestration workflows.

 Tools and infrastructure we use for this capability.

-An API built for browser clients and an API built for agent consumers have different designs.
-Agent consumers need machine-readable error codes, deterministic response structures, and tool descriptions that LLMs can parse.
-We design for the full consumer spectrum from the start.
+An API built for a React frontend and an API built for agent consumption have meaningfully different designs: machine-readable error codes, deterministic response structures, and tool descriptions that LLMs parse correctly.
+We address that gap during contract design, not after deployment.

-We have built MCP servers that expose complex enterprise capabilities as agent tools.
-The skill is not just implementing the protocol — it is writing tool descriptions that LLMs actually interpret correctly, and structuring tool outputs so agents can chain them into workflows.
+We've built MCP servers that expose enterprise capabilities — database queries, business logic, third-party integrations — as agent tools.
+The hard part isn't the protocol; it's writing tool descriptions that LLMs interpret reliably and structuring outputs so agents can chain them into multi-step workflows.

 What is MCP and why should we build for it?

-REST versus GraphQL versus gRPC — how do you choose?
+REST, GraphQL, or gRPC — how do you pick?

-REST with OpenAPI is the right default for external APIs, partner integrations, and any surface that will be consumed by agents — the tooling, the documentation ecosystem, and the agent framework support all favor REST.
-GraphQL is worth the complexity for UIs with highly variable data requirements across a complex domain model — not for simple CRUD surfaces. gRPC is the right choice for internal service communication where you need low latency, strong typing, and high throughput — not for external-facing APIs.
+REST with OpenAPI is the right default for external APIs, partner integrations, and agent-facing surfaces — the tooling and framework support strongly favor it.
+GraphQL earns its complexity only for UIs with highly variable data requirements across a complex domain model. gRPC is the right choice for internal service communication where you need low latency, strong typing, and high throughput — not for external-facing endpoints.

-How do streaming APIs work for AI responses?
+How do streaming APIs work for AI-generated responses?

-Server-Sent Events (SSE) is the standard pattern for streaming LLM output to browsers and API consumers.
-The server sends a stream of text/event-stream chunks as the model generates them; the client renders them progressively.
-SSE is simpler than WebSockets for unidirectional streaming and is supported natively by all modern browsers.
-We implement SSE with proper error handling, connection keepalive, and client reconnection.
+Server-Sent Events (SSE) is the standard pattern: the server sends a text/event-stream of chunks as the model generates them, and the client renders them progressively.
+SSE is simpler than WebSockets for unidirectional streaming and is natively supported in all modern browsers.
+We implement it with proper error handling, connection keepalive, and automatic client reconnection.

-An MCP server can wrap existing REST APIs without requiring changes to the underlying services.
-We build an MCP adapter layer that exposes your existing API endpoints as agent tools, with proper tool descriptions and input/output schemas.
-This is often the fastest path to agent compatibility for organizations with established API surfaces.
+Yes — we build an MCP adapter layer over your existing REST API that exposes current endpoints as agent tools, with tool descriptions and input/output schemas added as a wrapper.
+The underlying services don't change.
+This is usually the fastest path to agent compatibility for organizations that have established API surfaces and don't want to touch core services.

-No circuit breakers on third-party dependencies.
-Teams build direct integrations with external APIs — payment processors, data providers, authentication services — without any resilience layer.
-When those services have an outage or rate limit, the failure cascades into the product.
-A circuit breaker that opens after a failure threshold and serves a fallback response costs almost nothing to implement and prevents a significant category of production incidents.
+No resilience layer on third-party dependencies.
+Teams build direct integrations with external services — payment processors, data APIs, auth providers — and when those services have an outage or start rate-limiting, the failure propagates straight into the product.
+A circuit breaker that opens after repeated failures and returns a degraded-but-functional response is a small implementation investment that prevents a significant category of production incidents.

 Ready to work with us?